jackokring/supercollider-demos/README.md

   * The master volumes are on *Sargent Sift* and in many ways this is the audio path output machine.
   * *Captain HiHo* is run 8 times slower than *General Hi* and has a transposer pattern.
 It also is the location of the tempo speed multiplier.
   * The global master volume is in the system tray.
+  * The last three machines can be controlled such that the sequence can adapt the role of the keyboard on all channels.
   * Feature are generally added as and when I find the need, or would find utility in them.
 There is no feature request process.
   * The bug tracker is not used, but feel free to use it.
 I may not respond, but at some point I may consider so.
   * There are as yet no hooks for development in other files for easy pull requests.